 Add a column with the text “Redirect 301” before this column.

-In a new worksheet, copy the list and replace the old domain name with the new domain name.
+In a new worksheet, copy the list and replace the old name with the new one.
 Use Excel’s Replace All option.

-Copy this new list to the first sheet in the third column.
+Copy this list to the first sheet in the third column.

 It should look something like this:

 Now you’ve got a 301 redirect mapping ready to implement.